-Grant recommends the use of the Grant 'Orange' flue system, specifically designed for the range of condensing boilers.
+Grant recommends the use of the Grant 'Orange' flue system, specifically designed for the Euroflame range of condensing boilers.

-The internal flue and liner diameter for all models up to 46 kW output must be 100 mm (4 in) and for the 46/58 and 58/70 models 125 mm (5 in).
+The internal flue and liner diameter for all models up to 46 kW output must be 100 mm (4 in).

 The maximum vertical height (from the top of the boiler to the terminal) for the 'Orange' system is 19 metres.